 To close the two days of work, we looked at the gap between how the organisation is currently and where we want to go.
 In two groups, we shared three poignant wishes each, with the other team.
 With a resolve to convert these wishes into goals and meet our facilitators again in 45 days, we called the offsite to a close.

 What contributed to this offsite being memorable, fun, depth-filled and allowing for true bonding?
 Here are the top 3 reasons:

-Groundwork: The Pegasus team did research on Obvious and experiences culled from their work with hundreds of organisations at different stages of being.
-The introductory conversation with People Ops helped too, where our needs were shared.
+The Pegasus team did research on Obvious and experiences culled from their work with hundreds of organisations at different stages of being.
+The introductory conversation with People Ops, where our needs were share, helped too.
 The Pegasus team spent half a day at our office, interviewing 50% of the participants, understanding their needs in their own words.
 This went beyond corroborating what they heard from People Ops – this helped them build the foundation for the workshop.

 During the workshop, the two facilitators talked to each other in between activities, gauged energy levels and planned for changes to the next activity to ensure maximum engagement.

 The way the facilitators set up the space was to constantly maintain a level of visible respect for all.
 It showed in the small things: always waiting for the last person, for instance.
 And it showed in the big things: always have an inviting smile for every response; asking for deeper reflection and, but not necessarily, asking people to share the outcome of that reflection.

 The facilitators helped us surface our opinions into the safety of our circle, watched out for ideas not to be shot down, and asked deeper questions for reflections.
 There were many instances of very comfortable silence, which helped us to reflect on our own journeys, our own needs, and talk about them.